LinusLin6769/DCLaboratory01/README.md

 The things that are controlled by the `config.json` file include

+- whether this run is for real, or it's just a test of something
 - which dataset to use, which series to use
 - search space of the parameters of the transformation
 - how the modelling process is done (validation size, test size etc.)
 - which models to use
-- how many cpu cores to use during multiprocessing
+- how many CPU cores to use during multiprocessing

 ## Running the experiment